What to Avoid During a Home Purchase

-Don't make expensive purchases.
-Although you will be dreaming of ways to turn your new house into a castle, avoid major purchases like appliances, electronics, or furniture.
-You will also want to avoid vacations and vehicle purchases until your loan closes.
-Your credit numbers could change suddenly if you purchase new furniture using credit cards.
-Using cash to buy big-ticket items can also be an issue: most lenders look at your available cash when approving your mortgage loan.
+Don't buy big-ticket items.
+Although you may be listing ways to turn your new house into a showplace, avoid major purchases like appliances, electronics, or furniture.
+We also recommend that you avoid vacations and vehicle purchases until your loan closes.
+Using credit cards to buy furniture could jeopardize your lending process by distorting your numbers.
+Using cash to purchase big-ticket items can even create an issue: most lending institutions look at your cash reserve when approving your application.

 Looking to Buy?